postcss/postcss/API.md

 * `color (boolean) optional`: should arrow will be colored to red by terminal color codes.
 By default, PostCSS will use `process.stdout.isTTY` and `process.env.NODE_DISABLE_COLORS`.

+If CSS has input source map without `sourceContent`, this method will return empty string.

 ### `error.message`